 Selected boys sit 10+ to secure a place into Year 7 at senior school.
-When the boys reach Year 6, they sit the 11+ entrance exams in Autumn Term to gain a place in one of the local Independent Senior Schools or selective Grammar Schools.
+When the boys reach Year 6, they sit the 11+ entrance exams in January to gain a place in one of the local Independent Senior Schools.